 How much can I save per year by switching to off-peak hours?

 A daily commuter with E-ZPass making 10 eastbound crossings per week saves $1,040 per year by shifting all crossings from peak to off-peak hours ($20.00 per week x 52 weeks).
 Even shifting half of your crossings to off-peak saves approximately $520 per year.
+Note this saving will gradually reduce after January 2027 as the off-peak rate climbs toward the peak rate by 2030.

 Does the Toll-by-Mail rate change for peak vs off-peak?

-No. The Toll-by-Mail rate is a flat $16.00 for passenger cars at all times of day, whether peak or off-peak.
+No. The Toll-by-Mail rate is a flat $23.30 for passenger cars at all times of day, whether peak or off-peak.
 The peak/off-peak discount is an exclusive benefit of E-ZPass.
 This means Toll-by-Mail drivers pay the same rate at 3:00 AM as they do at 8:00 AM.

 Are holidays peak or off-peak for GWB tolls?